 With the booming markets of the 1980s and 1990s, though, the focus began to shift.
 Variable annuities became increasingly popular as a pure investment vehicle, and the associated tax-deferral features of deferred variable annuities became appealing as a means to accumulate that equities-based growth in wealth on a tax-deferred basis – so much, in fact, that deferred annuities started to be created with an annuity starting date that was further and further out into the future just to ensure they could be used solely for accumulation purposes.
 In other words, the goal was specifically to create contracts that would likely never have to be annuitized at all, and could simply be retained in deferred mode for most of the individual’s lifetime (notably, some required annuitization endpoint was still required to be deemed an annuity in the first place, but companies increasingly began to offer maximum annuitization dates of age 90, 95, and beyond just to reduce the risk that it would ever actually be necessary to do so!).

 In this heyday of deferred annuities as a tax-deferred vehicle to compound wealth, the saying/rule-of-thumb first emerged warning consumers “you don’t need to put a tax-deferred [annuity] inside of a retirement account.”
-After all, the purpose of so many of the deferred annuities at the time was tax deferral, and retirement accounts were already tax deferred.
+After all, similar to the irrelevance of buying tax-exempt municipal bonds inside of an already-tax-deferred IRA, the purpose of so many of the deferred annuities at the time was tax deferral, and retirement accounts were already tax deferred.
 So if there wasn’t otherwise any purpose to the deferred annuity – especially in the case of a variable annuity, with subaccount investment options that could likely be replicated directly with a mutual fund holding similar investments but without the cost of the annuity – there was simply no reason to buy an annuity inside of a retirement account, especially given what were often 1% - 1.5% of additional annual annuity expenses.

 New Breeds Of Annuity Guarantees And “The No-Annuities-In-IRAs” Rule Becomes A Myth